fredrikaverpil/hatch-playground/README.md

 This whole project started as a result of Poetry not allowing you to specify unpinned dependencies, or range-pin dependencies.

 Therefore I created [poetry-update](https://github.com/fredrikaverpil/poetry-update), a project which aims to easen the dependabot fatigue for (developer-) dependencies that change often, and where you likely want to always use the latest and greatest.
-However, this is like a bandaid for an inflexible dependency management system in my opinion.
+However, this is like a bandaid for a somewhat inflexible dependency management system in my opinion.

 Because of this, I set out to see what can be offered by the packaging community outside of the Poetry ecosystem.